 Reflecting on past events is an essential link between past action and more effective future action.
 The harder the decisions we make, the more difficult the process of reflecting becomes.
 We've all encountered people who appear to stumble along, oblivious to the lessons of the past, continuously making the same mistakes, repeating them again and again.
 This is a good example of those who fail to learn.

-The theory behind stakeholder management.
+Stakeholder management theory.
 Who are stakeholders?
-What’s the difference between stakeholders and shareholders for businesses and organisations?
+What is the difference between stakeholders and shareholders for businesses and organisations?
 All organisations need to be concerned about stakeholder relationships, whether private businesses, public sector organisations or third sector charities, stakeholder theory unites all.
 Milton Friedman, Edward Freeman, Starik, Drucker